Definition of the First Continental Congress

 The First Continental Congress was held in Philadelphia during September–October 1774.
 The purpose of the Congress was to discuss a unified response to the Coercive Acts.
 Congress was successful in several ways, including the establishment of the Continental Association.
 However, it failed to convince Britain to repeal the Coercive Acts.

-- Date Started: The First Continental Congress convened on September 5, 1774.
+- Date Started: The First Continental Congress held its first meeting on September 5, 1774.